Sunday, October 5, 2025

 She, along with her mother and younger brother, advocated for children with developmental disabilities to receive care in their homes and communities rather than in state institutions, which were the “norm” in Louisiana at the time.
 At the time, funds were typically provided for institutional care, while families and advocates fought to have funds allocated for home and community-based care.

-With her silent voice, Higginbotham advocated for children with developmental disabilities before the United States Congress, the Louisiana Legislature, and various organizations and her community.
+With her silent voice, Higginbotham advocated for children with developmental disabilities before the United States Congress, the Louisiana Legislature, various organizations, and her community.
 She advocated through her presence and showed that her life and the lives of other children with developmental disabilities mattered.

 1995.01.27 Karen Lagrange & Alison Higginbotham - SSI Testimony - Washington DC